jon-perrett/advent-of-code-2021/README.md

 The challenge is to complete Advent of Code, but using a different language each day.

 ## Schedule
 Below is the languages I will use for each of the days.
-It is ordered very roughly in reverse order of my familiarity with the languages, so that the harder challenges towards the end of the month are done in languages I'm more familiar with.
+It is ordered very roughly in reverse order of my familiarity with the languages (with a few exceptions), so that the harder challenges towards the end of the month are done in languages I'm more familiar with.
 Hopefully...

 01/12/2021	Rust
 02/12/2021	C